Parks & Reserves

 STRAT0047 Open Space Policy presents defined service delivery standards that meet with Council's expectations around presentation and maintenance of its open space assets.
 The policy enables maintenance, repairs, capital works and customer requests to be prioritised and programed in a rational manner whilst giving direction to the public around current service delivery standards.

 For Parks bookings, please call Council on 07 4761 5300.

 Centenary Park is located on the corner of Hackett Terrace and Dalrymple Road.
 It is a very popular park with a partially lit walkway to enable walkers, mobility scooters and wheelchairs access to use the park at all hours.
-Centenary Park has disabled toilets, gas barbeques, covered and uncovered picnic tables and a shaded playground featuring a Liberty Swing (contact Council for the access key).
+Centenary Park has disabled toilets, gas barbeques, covered and uncovered picnic tables and a shaded playground featuring a Liberty Swing (click here for key application form and contact Council or the Visitor Information Centre for access to the key).
 Located at the park is the Gold Discovery Monument which features a collection of sculptures by Queensland Artist, Hugh Anderson.
 Dogs on leash are allowed in some areas of the park.